Cryru/Emotion/Documents/SoundManager.md

-# Sound Manager (Emotion.Sound.SoundManager)
+# Sound Manager (Adfectus.Sound.SoundManager)

-_Last Updated: Build 255_
+_Last Updated: Version 0.0.15_

-The sound manager is an Emotion context module accessible globally through `Context.SoundManager`.
+The sound manager is an Adfectus Engine module accessible globally through `Engine.SoundManager`.
 It provides you with the ability to play audio.
 Its classes can be found under the `Emotion.Sound` namespace.

 ## Loading Audio

 To play audio you will need to load a `SoundFile` asset using the `AssetLoader`.
 Currently the only supported format is `WAV`.

-_ex. `Context.AssetLoader.Get<SoundFile>("Sounds/mySound.wav");`_
+_ex. `Engine.AssetLoader.Get<SoundFile>("Sounds/mySound.wav");`_

 ## Playing Audio

 Audio in Emotion is played on layers, allowing you to play multiple tracks at the same time.
 For instance one layer can be your background music which will loop, while another can play your special effects.
 Layers are accessed through their string name.
-To access a layer use `Context.SoundManager.GetLayer("myLayer");`, if the layer doesn't exist it will be created when either accessed or a file is played on it.
-You never have to explicitly create one, but can destroy them using `Context.SoundManager.RemoveLayer("myLayer")`.
+To access a layer use `Engine.SoundManager.GetLayer("myLayer");`, if the layer doesn't exist it will be created when either accessed or a file is played on it.
+You never have to explicitly create one, but can destroy them using `Engine.SoundManager.RemoveLayer("myLayer")`.

 When playing a loaded `SoundFile` on a layer you have two choices.
 You can either "play" it or "queue" it.
 The first option will stop whatever tracks are playing currently and play the newly provided track, while the second one will queue the track to be played (seamlessly) once the first finishes.
-The former can be achieved through the `Context.SoundManager.Play(mySound, "myLayer");` function on the `SoundManager` or by using the layer's API directly - `myLayer.Play(mySound);`.
-The latter uses the `Context.SoundManager.QueuePlay(mySound, "myLayer");` and `layer.QueuePlay(mySound);` APIs respectively.
+The former can be achieved through the `Engine.SoundManager.Play(mySound, "myLayer");` function on the `SoundManager` or by using the layer's API directly - `myLayer.Play(mySound);`.
+The latter uses the `Engine.SoundManager.QueuePlay(mySound, "myLayer");` and `layer.QueuePlay(mySound);` APIs respectively.

 <img src="playVSqueue.gif">